2019 Washington Nationals postseason: Game 2, October 23

 Game 2 saw another meeting of two dominating pitchers, with Justin Verlander on the mound for Houston and Stephen Strasburg for Washington.
 Each of them allowed two runs in the first inning.
 After Verlander walked Washington's leadoff hitter, shortstop Trea Turner, on four pitches and gave up a single to right fielder Adam Eaton, third baseman Anthony Rendon doubled to score both of them and give the Nationals a 2–0 lead before Verlander recorded his first out.
-In the bottom of the inning, Strasburg gave up a one-out double to second baseman José Altuve, but that scoring threat dissipated when catcher Kurt Suzuki cut Altuve down as he tried to steal third.
+In the bottom of the inning, Strasburg gave up a one-out double to second baseman Jose Altuve, but that scoring threat dissipated when catcher Kurt Suzuki cut Altuve down as he tried to steal third.
 With two outs, however, left fielder Michael Brantley singled and third baseman Alex Bregman hit a 411 ft homer to left that tied the game at 2–2.

 The game remained tied through the end of the sixth inning.
 In the second inning, Verlander struck out center fielder Victor Robles for his 200th career postseason strikeout, a new MLB record.
 He scattered four hits and a walk, the Nationals posing a scoring threat only when left fielder Juan Soto doubled with two outs in the third inning.
 The Astros′ lineup put more pressure on Strasburg.
 In the third inning, Altuve reached first on a two-out Turner throwing error and advanced to third when Brantley singled, but neither of them scored.
-In the fourth inning, designated hitter Yordan Álvarez singled with one out and reached second on a groundout, but was stranded there.
-In the sixth inning, first baseman Yuli Gurriel hit a one-out double and the Nationals intentionally walked the hot-hitting Álvarez, but Strasburg got out of the inning on a pop out and a strikeout.
+In the fourth inning, designated hitter Yordan Alvarez singled with one out and reached second on a groundout, but was stranded there.
+In the sixth inning, first baseman Yuli Gurriel hit a one-out double and the Nationals intentionally walked the hot-hitting Alvarez, but Strasburg got out of the inning on a pop out and a strikeout.
 It completed his outing, and he exited the game after giving up seven hits and a walk and striking out seven Astros on 114 pitches, 77 of them for strikes.